gravitational/gravity/docs/6.x/quickstart.md

 $ cd quickstart
 ```

-## Building Application Bundle
+## Building a Cluster Image

-To create an Application Bundle we'll perform the following steps:
+To build a cluster image we'll perform the following steps:

 1. Create Docker containers for application services.
 This step is sometimes
    called "dockerizing" an application.
-2. Create Kubernetes definitions for application components, this makes an application
+2. Create definitions of Kubernetes resources (pods, etc) for application
-   capable of running on Kubernetes.
+   components, this makes an application capable of running on Kubernetes.
+   You can place all Kubernetes resource files (usually in YAML format) in the
+   same directory, or you can use Helm.
-3. Create a Gravity Application Manifest to describe the system requirements
+3. Create a Gravity application manifest to describe the system requirements
    for a Kubernetes cluster capable of running your application.
+An application manifest
+   is a YAML file which allows you to customize the cluster image.
-4. Execute the `tele build` CLI command.
+4. Execute `tele build` CLI command.

 ### Step 1: Containerizing